Skip to content

 Consolidation outlook

-Oracle's enterprise database and ERP relationships drive OCI AI adoption in certain verticals; not a market leader in AI specifically but a credible option for Oracle-centric organisations
+Oracle's enterprise database and ERP relationships drive OCI AI adoption in certain verticals.
+Not a market leader in AI specifically but a credible option for Oracle-centric organisations.

 OpenAI